rhein-main-swingtime/frontend-hugo/content/en/_index.md

 ---
 title: Swing dancing in the Rhein-Main area
-subtitle: Everything, you need to know
+subtitle: Everything, you need to know!
 eventTeasers:
     limit: 3
     category:
       - socials
 ---

-This is your guide to all important information about swing dancing in the Rhein-Main area, no matter if you're just starting out, have been dancing for years, are looking for classes or the next social.
+Here you will find all the important information about swing dancing in the Rhine-Main area, whether you are just curious, have just started, have been dancing for many years, want to find a dance school or the next social dance.